Bay Ridge High School

 Bay Ridge High School was a school based in Bay Ridge, Brooklyn.
-Initially the school was co educational, but when New Utrecht High School was formed it became an all girls high school.
+Initially, the school was co-educational, but when New Utrecht High School was formed, it became an all-girls high school.
 It served as the sister school to Brooklyn Technical High School.
 It was closed in 1985.

-It later became High School of Telecommunication Arts and Technology.
+It later became the High School of Telecommunication Arts and Technology.